dataengineerankur/multi-cloud-analytics-pipeline/docs/project_documentation.md

 ### Architecture
 The pipeline architecture is built to manage large volumes of data efficiently and effectively, ensuring scalability, availability, and security:

-- **Extraction, Transformation, and Loading (ETL)**: Data is extracted from S3, transformed using Spark, and loaded into Delta Lake format.
+- **Extraction, Loading, and Transformation (ELT)**:
+  - Ingest raw customer, transaction, and calendar data into S3 landing and raw zones, with schema validation and partitioning.
+  - Transform and load curated data into Delta Lake, Redshift, and Snowflake for fast BI, reporting, and advanced analytics.
 - **Data Quality Validation**: Comprehensive validation using PyDeequ framework to ensure data integrity and business rule compliance.
 - **Enrichment and Extension**: Data is enhanced with additional computations including customer segmentation, sales analytics, and business metrics.
 - **Mitigation of Risks**: Implementing Delta Lake ensures ACID transactions, data versioning, and consistent data across the pipeline.